-I study Theoretical Linguistics at the CUNY Graduate Center.
+I studied Theoretical Linguistics at The Graduate Center, CUNY.
+I earned my PhD in September, 2019.
 My research interests include the syntax-prosody interface, human sentence processing, and experimental linguistics.
 I am currently writing my dissertation on prepositional phrase attachment garden path effects in interrogatives and declaratives.

 For more details, please download my CV.